taeastmo/16BMB_manual/docs/source/operations/item_009_pressure.rst

 Decompression
 ^^^^^^^^^^^^^

+   #.
+Remove the collimation tip.
+   #.
+Close the line valve to the PE press.
-   1. Set Pressure Control to Stop.
+   #.
+Set Pressure Control to Stop.
-   2. Set Mode to Decompress.
+   #.
+Set Mode to Decompress.
-   3. Set Pressure Control to Run.
+   #.
+Set Pressure Control to Run.

    .. important:: Wait around 1 minute before doing anything else.
       After around 30 seconds, one of the pumps (A or B) will start emptying out (there will be a valve opening/closing sound).
       Wait until the level in that pump reaches around 7.5 ml.

-   4. Set the setpoint pressure to 20 psi.
+   #.
+Set the setpoint pressure to 20 psi.
    #.
 After the actual oil pressure is at 20 psi, switch pressure control to Stop.
    #.
 Open the valves to vent the remaining oil pressure: